 PE and sports activities encourage children to develop physical skills, fitness and an understanding of the importance of a healthy life-style.
-The School hall is equipped for elementary gymnastics, traditional games, dance and movement.
+The School hall is equipped for gymnastics, traditional games, dance and movement.
 Children are expected to wear their PE kit for each lesson.
 All children take part in team sports such as cricket, netball, football and rounders.
 Children are encouraged to develop a healthy attitude towards competitiveness, teamwork, challenging themselves and doing their best.
 The experience of winning and losing is regarded as an important aspect of every child’s emotional, personal and social development and helps to build resilience.
 Sport’s Day is an enjoyable and important event on the school calendar, held locally at Coram's Fields.

 It is a requirement of the National Curriculum that all primary school children are taught to swim.
-Children aged between eight and eleven have a weekly swimming lesson at the Oasis Pool.
+Children aged between eight and eleven have a weekly swimming lesson.
 They are taught how to swim and how to be safe in the water.

-Our top-up sports funding enables the school to invest in additional swimming lessons for pupils who lack confidence in the water.
-It also supports PE lessons for pupils in KS2 who visit Coram's Fields for competitive games and to experience sport in a large space!
+Our top-up sports funding enables the school to invest in additional swimming lessons.
+It also supports PE lessons for pupils in Key Stage 2 who visit Coram's Fields for competitive games.

 Primary Languages - Spanish

 Pupils at St Clement Danes are taught Spanish by a native speaker.
 Spanish lessons at St Clement Danes provide an appropriate balance of spoken and written language and lay the foundation for further foreign language teaching at Key Stage 3.
 They enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonology, grammatical structures and vocabulary.

 - listen attentively to spoken language and show understanding by joining in and responding